lpc-rs/lpc8xx-hal/README.md

 LPC82x HAL leverages Rust's type system to prevent common mistakes.
 Things like attempting to use a peripheral that has not been properly initialized, or attempting to assign conflicting functions to the same pin, will all result in compile-time errors.

 This crate is an implementation of [embedded-hal].
-Please consider, if you can make your code platform-independent, by depending on [embedded-hal] instead of this library.
+Please consider if you can make your code platform-independent, by depending on [embedded-hal] instead of this library.

 [NXP LPC82x]: https://www.nxp.com/products/processors-and-microcontrollers/arm-based-processors-and-mcus/lpc-cortex-m-mcus/lpc800-series-cortex-m0-plus-mcus/low-cost-microcontrollers-mcus-based-on-arm-cortex-m0-plus-cores:LPC82X
 [Rust]: https://www.rust-lang.org/